MicrosoftDocs/learn/learn-pr/azure/migrate-app-service-migration-assistant/includes/5-understand-migration.md

-Now that the assessment has determined that you can migrate your web app to Azure App Services, you'll complete the migration.
+Now that the assessment has determined that you can migrate your web app to Azure App Service, you'll complete the migration.
 But what does the Migration Assistant do?
 How does it work?
 And when it asks for you to choose various settings, what should you choose and why?

 ## How the Migration Assistant migrates your web app

-First, the Migration Assistant asks you to:

-- log in to your Azure account and associate your Migration Assistant session with your account using a unique code
-- choose the Azure subscription you want to use
-- choose the resource group you want the new App Service to be associated with
-- choose the name of the website using a third-level domain name that qualifies the second-level domain name azurewebsites.net.
-- choose the region where you want your Azure App Service VM deployed
-- choose an Azure Migration Project to associate this migration with (we'll talk about this in a moment)
-- choose to either skip database setup or setup a hybrid connection to enable database connection
+The Migration Assistant begins the migration process by collecting key details from you about your Azure account and then performs the migration.
+First, you'll log in to your Azure account and associate your Migration Assistant session with your account using a unique code.
+Next, you'll choose the subscription, resource group, the website's domain name, and the region where you want the Azure App Service VM deployed.
+You'll also have a chance to associate this migration effort with an existing Azure Migration Project (we'll talk about this in a moment).
+Finally, you can choose to either skip database setup or choose to setup a hybrid connection to enable database connection.

-Once the Migration Assistant collects and verifies your selections, it goes to work:

-- It connects to Azure App Service to create the App Service Plan and associates the new plan with the selected resource group.
-- It provisions a new instance of the App Service VM in the selected region.
-- It zips up the web app's source files, copies it to the target VM, and unzips into a new folder `d:\netpub\wwwroot`.
-- It performs optional migration steps, like helping you setup a Hybrid connection.
+Once the Migration Assistant collects and verifies your selections, it goes to work.
+It connects to Azure App Service to create the App Service Plan and associates the new plan with the selected resource group.
+It provisions a new instance of the App Service VM in the selected region.
+It zips up the web app's source files, copies it to the target VM, and unzips into a new folder `d:\netpub\wwwroot`.
+And finally, it performs optional migration steps, like helping you setup a Hybrid connection.

 After a successful migration, you'll need to perform any post-migration tasks.
 This might include:

 - manually moving application settings and connection strings in your web.config file to the Azure App Service
+- migrating data from an on-premises SQL server to an Azure SQL database
 - setting up an SSL certificate
 - setting up custom domain names
 - setting up permissions in Azure Active Directory